bateller/martinfitzpatrick.name/content/books/create-simple-gui-applications-the-book.md

 Status: published
 Type: book
 Link: https://leanpub.com/create-simple-gui-applications
-Price: 99¢-$4.99
+Price: $4.99 (FREE online)
 Publisher: Leanpub
 Image: /images/books/create-simple-gui-applications.jpeg

-Create Simple GUI Applications will show you how to use Python and Qt to do just that!
+*Create Simple GUI Applications* will show you how to use Python and Qt to do just that.

-If you want to learn how to write GUI applications it can be pretty tricky to get started.
+This new ebook was written to accompany [the video tutorial course on Udemy](http://martinfitzpatrick.name/article/create-simple-gui-applications-with-python-and-qt/). and adds background and detail to the lectures, with more examples and reference documentation.
-There are a lot of new concepts you need to understand to get *anything* to work.
-A lot of tutorials offer nothing but screencasts, or short code snippets without any explanation of the underlying systems and how they work together.
-But, like any code, writing GUI applications requires you to learn to think about the problem in the right way.
+It gives you the important basics that you need to get quickly start building functional applications with the PyQt framework.

-In this book I will give you the real useful basics that you need to get building functional applications with the PyQt framework.
-I’ll include explanations, diagrams, walkthroughs and code to make sure you know what you’re doing every step of the way.
+This is my first ebook, and first time publishing on the Leanpub platform - which is designed for *in progress* publishing.
+The book will continue to be extended with more material, which will be available free to everyone who has previously bought the book.

-In no time at all you will have a fully functional Qt application - ready to customise as you like.
+A web version of the book is [available to read online for free](https://leanpub.com/create-simple-gui-applications/read).

-So, lets get started!
+Hope you find the book useful, and let me know what you think!